primesearch/Mlucas/docs/Fermat-testing.md

 ```
 ./Mlucas -fft 224K -shift 0
 ```
-As mentioned under “Mlucas build notes” above, building Mlucas is highly architecture-specific, and some build types will not support all of the optimal FFT lengths.
+As mentioned above at [Mlucas build notes](#mlucas-build-notes), building Mlucas is highly architecture-specific, and some build types will not support all of the optimal FFT lengths.
 Finally, 4K appears to be the smallest usable FFT for the three smallest testable Fermat numbers.